Financing Your Journey

 To submit a reimbursement claim to your HSA/FSA administrator, in many case, you just need the order confirmation email (as well as a prescription or a LMN when necessary).
 Some administrators may require an itemized receipt – we are happy to provide one if that’s the case.

-Get in touch with us via LiveChat if you have any questions or need any documentation.
+Get in touch with us via LiveChat if you have any questions or need help with any documentation.
 We are with you.